vpeopleonatank/go-egor/README.md

 }
 ```
 You can access any of the model fields in the template, and make changes accordingly dependending on your preferences.
-- Running the command `egor config set config.templates.{lang} /path/to/template/file` will register the given template and will use it for the given language for future tasks.
+- Running the command `egor config set custom.template.{lang} /path/to/template/file` will register the given template and will use it for the given language for future tasks.

 ## Batch testing